stormeye2000/cspr-events-store/README.md

 - [Part 1](https://medium.com/casperblockchain/casper-event-store-pt-1-ae4bc87aecd9) - Highlights the problem space and proposes a technical solution
 - [Part 2](https://medium.com/casperblockchain/casper-kafka-event-store-pt-2-d6f1ed37d964) - Discusses how we set up the Kubernetes cluster with the Kafka ensemble

-More blog parts are being added as the project matures.
+More blog parts are being added and will be added here as the project matures.

 #### Linked Repositories